Alfred Ernest Ames: Biography

 Alfred Ernest Ames was born in the village of Lambeth, Ontario on 3 September 1866 to the Reverend William Ames (1820–1910) and Hephzibah Coleman Whitehouse (1823–1893).
 William, a Methodist minister, was born in Somerset, while Hephzibah was born in Staffordshire.
 Ames attended Brantford Collegiate Institute for two years and left school at age 15 after having completed his second-class certificate.

 Ames began his career in September 1881 when he joined the Merchants Bank of Canada in Owen Sound.
 He remained with the bank until the end of 1882, and in January 1883 joined the Imperial Bank of Canada, where he had postings at branches in Toronto and Ingersoll.
 During his time in Ingersoll, Ames came down with a severe fever and took six-months' sick leave.

 In 1885, when he was healthy again, the Ontario Bank offered Ames the position of acting accountant at its Peterborough branch.
 After two and a half years in Peterborough, in 1887 Ames was made manager of the bank's branch in Mount Forest.
 He remained in Mount Forest for 11 months and then was made manager of the Lindsay branch, where he worked during 1888 and 1889.

 In 1889, Ames married Mary Louisa Cox (1868–1947), the daughter of George Albertus Cox.
 The marriage brought Ames into the inner circle of his father-in-law's financial network.
 In 1884, Cox had founded the Central Canada Loan and Savings Company in Peterborough, and in 1886 was elected a director of the Canadian Bank of Commerce.
 In 1888, Cox moved his operations from Peterborough to Toronto and set up offices at the corner of King and Victoria.

 After the marriage, the Ameses moved to Toronto where Alfred joined his father-in-law's businesses.
 In December 1889, Ames established the brokerage A. E. Ames & Company, which was associated with Central Canada Loan and was guaranteed by the Bank of Commerce.
 Additionally, Cox gave control of two of his companies, Toronto Savings and Loan Company and the Provident Investment Company, to Ames.
 When Cox formed Imperial Life in 1896 and the National Trust Company in 1898, Ames was made a director of both.
 In 1903, a stock market drop nearly destroyed the brokerage.
 On 2 June 1903, Ames & Company suspended payments.
 Ames had large holdings in Dominion Steel that had been purchased a $70 a share and were now worth $15 a share.
-Reportedly, Ames lost $1 million dollars, though ultimately his brokerage survived.
+Reportedly, Ames lost $1 million, though ultimately his brokerage survived.